Introduction

 Socrates: but at this point, sending files and sending emails were one and the same thing: via UUCP

-Socrates: back then routing wasn’t that fancy, so you’d say something like socratespc!freenode!glauconspc!glaucon to specify the path
+Socrates: back then routing wasn’t that fancy, so you’d say something like socratespc!freenode!glauconspc!glaucon

 Socrates: but that’s besides the point